DIRECTLab/carla-energy-consumption/docs/carla-unreal5-notes.md

-# Carla Setup with Unreal Engine 5
+# Carla Editor Setup with Unreal Engine 5
 ## Machine
 * Working on `Ubuntu 22.04.5`
 * Working in a Conda env: `server-carlaUE5`